 FTG didn't want to meet in the lobby of the UEFA hotel–that paranoia again–so he asked to rendezvous at a pharmacy down the street.
 When I finally saw the guy, he looked a lot like your typical middle manager from Syracuse.
 Wearing a navy blazer and a shiny black tie, FTG carried a blue backpack that made him appear as though he had just left school for the day.
 He was in his 40s, slightly overweight and nervous in his mannerisms.
 His eyes were bloodshot.
 FTG thought we were being watched and asked to duck into a brasserie next to the pharmacy.

 I won't bore you with the details of our conversation, not that one or the one the next day that took place–cliché alert!–on a park bench near the Champs Elysees.
 Suffice it to say, F.T.
 García never explained who he was or why he was spending his time and money to speak to me.
 He never brought much to the table, really, but just enough to keep me intrigued.
 Ultimately, FTG wasn't fascinating for what he accomplished.
 He was fascinating because someone like him existed–a peripheral figure in the sprawling FIFA demimonde who knew a guy who knew a guy (or maybe not).
 Even the ties that he did have weren't close.
 The Macedonian general secretary, Igor Klimper?
 He answered my calls just once in Paris, said he'd ring me in an hour and never did.
 As for the ex-president of the Georgia FA, his secretary told me he was now busy–for the next month.

 That said, my trip to Paris wasn't a complete waste of time.
 I had my meeting with the official from the World Cup-winning FA.
 I interviewed Bin Hammam for a story.
 I got interviewed by Le Monde and by the investigative reporter Andrew Jennings for an upcoming BBC special on FIFA.

 And I learned an important truth: No matter how much support you may have from the world's fans, an outsider candidate is doomed to fail in the world of FIFA politics, where the old men in the navy suits have all the power.
 That outsider candidate could be Kofi Annan or Bill Clinton or George Weah, but even if they ran they could not win, nor might they even be nominated.
 Remember, public opinion does not matter in FIFA election campaigns.
-The greatest player in Chile's history, a man with political experience and popular acclaim, could not get nominated
+The greatest player in Chile's history, a man with political experience and popular acclaim, could not get nominated by the Chilean federation.